puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

    > [!IMPORTANT]
    > ** Windows 7 and Windows Server 2008 R2 will be supported by Microsoft Edge even after those operating systems go out of support.
 In order for IE mode to be supported on these operating systems the devices will need to have the [Extended Security Updates for Windows 7](https://support.microsoft.com/help/4527878/faq-about-extended-security-updates-for-windows-7).
-It is recommended to upgrade to a supported operating system as soon as possible in order to remain secure.
-Microsoft Edge being supported in this state should be considered a temporary bridge to getting to a supported OS state.
+We recommend that you upgrade to a supported operating system as soon as possible in order to remain secure.
+Support for Microsoft Edge with the Extended Security Updates should be considered a temporary bridge to getting to a supported OS state.

 2. The Microsoft Edge administrative template.
 For more information, see [Configure Microsoft Edge](https://docs.microsoft.com/DeployEdge/configure-microsoft-edge).